 If you live somewhere with frequent rain or severe weather, this could be what’s keeping your dog up at night.

 9. Fear of Noises

 Talking about superpowers, dogs also have extremely good hearing, and they may be hearing things in the night that you can’t.

 In that case, do your best to soundproof the area where your dog sleeps, or place a fan or white noise machine near him to drown out the disturbing noises.

 A white noise machine not only blocks out the sounds that can potentially disturb dogs (such as neighbors, cars, etc.), but it can also soothe them to sleep.

 Finally, many pets, just like many people, suffer from stress or sleep problems that have no discernible cause.

 There are many calming agents on the market for pets, such as homeopathic calming treats, drops, toys, and more.
 However, only use ones that are designed for dogs.

 Don’t try to give your pup medicine or anything else meant for humans to calm him down.
-If this fails, talk to your vet about medication options for your furry friend.
+If this fails, talk to your vet about medication options for your canine companion.